praclet/ctf_osint/challenges/level02/albatraoz/albatraoz.md

 ## Message

-Good job agent, Electrolab was indeed the place where wandre and Catnity used to meet up.
+Good job Agent!
+Electrolab in Nanterre was indeed the place where wandre and Catnity used to meet up.
-Too bad they didnt left the place untouched, all the equipment is gone.
+Too bad they didn't left the place untouched, all the equipment is gone.
 We managed to get our hands on a usb stick hidden inside Electrolab's post box.
-That key contains a password protected archive, however, we haven' been able to bruteforce the password.
+That key contains a password protected archive.
+However, we haven't been able to bruteforce the password.
-There seems to be another file can you work with, agent?
+There seems to be another file can you work with, Agent?

 To solve this challenge, submit the SHA-256 hash of the archive_password.
-Pay attention to capitals.
+Pay attention to capital letters.

 For example, if My_Flag is the archive password:
 ```